+The data has been released to give students and scientists a realistic case to study.
+Our aim is to support learning, innovation and new solutions for the energy future.
 Please note that this is a beta version only, and some files are in the range 1TB—3TB.
 We apologize for any inconvenience.
-A new version is under development, for release in Q3.
+An improved version is under development, for release in Q3.

 New fields will integrated gradually over time, to allow us to learn and adapt to new work processes.
 We will gain superior situational awareness, thanks to data from all our installations.
 And with predictive analytics, we can make sure that we run our assets and wells in an optimal way.

 It all sounds quite technical, but it can improve safety, increase production, reduce costs, and reduce CO2-emissions.
 Our ambition is that our integrated operations centre for the NCS alone will be able to deliver increased production and production efficiency worth in the order of 10 billion kroner before tax every year in a decade’s time.

 That is real money, real value creation.
 For Equinor, for our partners, and for society as a whole.